Cool off with do-it-yourself popsicles made from simple ingredients like watermelon, smoothies, pudding and juice.

 Juice Pops

-Juice is easy to pour into ice pop molds and freeze; if you use white grape juice, you can drop a few whole grapes or berries into the mold first, and they’ll be visible through the ice once frozen.
+Juice is easy to freeze, of course, so these are the OG homemade popsicles.
+TIP: If you use white grape juice, you can drop a few whole grapes or berries into the mold first, and they’ll be visible through the ice once frozen.